IBM/permuted-bAbI-dialog-tasks/README.txt

 For a Task 5 dialog, both of the above mentioned changes are present in a single dialog.

 License
 ==========================================
+This dataset is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+A copy of this license is included with the data.
+You can also access the license at <http://creativecommons.org/licenses/by-nc-sa/4.0/>.

 Contact